I couldn’t open the window, it was stuck, jammed and seized shut. The window handle moved, but the window just won’t open?

 When you replace the gearbox, you can insert the gearbox in the window frame the wrong way round.
 All this does is change the direction that the window handle operates.
 Try the handle in the gearbox before you fit it in the window, or just turn the gearbox through 180 degrees.

-As a temporary solution, you can sometimes refit the shoot bolt gearbox without the shoot bolts (espag or espagnolette), as the
+As a temporary solution, you can often refit the shoot bolt gearbox without the shoot bolts (espag or espagnolette), so your window will still close and lock (by the handle latch only) whilst you wait for parts.

 In some instances, the shootbolt can become disconnected from the handle gearbox.
 Refit, checking that the connection lines up correctly and is secure.